Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Kotlin provides Implementation By Delegation as a no-boilerplate way of implementing the Delegation/Decorator pattern, which is a flexible alternative to implementation inheritance ([see doc](https://kotlinlang.org/docs/reference/delegation.html)).

-Currently, Implementation By Delegation is limited in a number of ways:
+At the time when that feature was added, it was implemented such that:
 * Delegate Expressions are evaluated once, on construction, no exceptions.
 * On the JVM, the result of the Delegate Expression is kept in an invisible field, it cannot be accessed.
 * Changing the behaviour of individual methods requires delegation to a constructor parameter property to access the delegated instance.
 * Delegate Expressions cannot refer to `this` instance at all.
+These are considerable limitations which are not necessary, with the side effect of making certain things very difficult or obnoxious to do.

-Other constructs that aim to simplify the implementation of the Delegation/Decorator pattern,
+There are other constructs that aim to simplify implementation of the Delegation/Decorator pattern:
-such as `ForwardingObject` and subclasses from guava, do not suffer from these limitations.
+* [`ForwardingObject`](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/collect/ForwardingObject.html) and subclasses from guava;
-In the case of `ForwardingObject`, it declares a method `protected abstract Object delegate();` which gives full control to the programmer.
-The returned Delegate Identity can be anything, cached or not, and it can refer to `this`.
+it does not suffer from these limitations as it declares a method `protected abstract Object delegate();` which grants full control with respect to if and how it's cached.
+* [`@Delegate`](https://projectlombok.org/features/Delegate.html) annotation from project lombok;
+which declares the delegation inside of the class scope, on a JVM field, and grants the same control, except that it can't run code upon access.

 #### Use cases